lingocoder/abi.cli/README.md

                                    com.lingocoder:abinspector:0.4}
          -c <classes-dir>          The parent directory that contains the classes of the specified package {e.g. 'build/classes'}
-         -d <dependencies-file>    To improve the processing speed of ABI inspection, provide file a list of your project's dependencies in a new line-separated
-                                   file containing the absolute file system paths to a project's dependencies {e.g.
-                                   /home/james/.m2/repository/org/example/my-api/1
-                                   0.18/my-api-10.18.jar}
          -g <gav-coordinates>      A space-delimited sequence of Maven-style G:A:V dependency coordinates {e.g.
                                    org.example:my-api:10.18[,eg.foo.wow:anartifact
                                    id:v8][,...]}
          -help                     Print this message
-         -p <package-to-scan>      A space-delimited sequence of packages in which project classes are contained {e.g.
+         -p <packages-to-scan>      A space-delimited sequence of packages in which project classes are contained {e.g.
                                    com.example.mypackage net.foo.another.pkg ...}